tldr-pages/tldr/pages/common/git-check-ignore.md

 `git check-ignore {{path/to/file}} {{path/to/directory}}`

-- Use pathnames, one per line, from stdin:
+- Use pathnames, one per line, from `stdin`:

 `git check-ignore --stdin < {{path/to/file_list}}`